UCF/CM-Documentation-Templates/Home.md

 The {{My Theme}} is a WordPress theme developed by UCF Marketing, intended for {{Who/What?
 Brief, 1-2 lines}}.

+This theme is built using the [Athena Framework](https://ucf.github.io/Athena-Framework/), a front-end web framework that provides mobile-first responsive styles tailored to UCF's brand guidelines.
+We strongly recommend that both content editors and developers familiarize themselves with the Athena Framework to better understand this theme and how to style content using it.

 ### Project goals
 {{Outline or explain, in detail, the specific goals and purpose of this theme, and why it exists.  e.g., "This theme was built to provide a consistent look+feel and user experience for UCF's college websites."}}